When it comes to having healthy, relaxed hair, shampoo is probably one of the most important products.

 Chelating

-When using a chelating shampoo it removes dirt, product build-up, and more importantly mineral deposits and chlorine.
+When using a chelating shampoo, it removes dirt, product build-up, and, more importantly, mineral deposits and chlorine.
 This is a great type of shampoo for those who use no-lye relaxers, spend lots of time in the pool, or have hard water.
 Recommended uses are monthly for those with hard water, before and after a relaxer touch-up, and after swimming.

 Cleansing conditioner

-Also called cowashes, cleansing conditioners aren't a shampoo per se, but being used more and more in place of shampoo.
-Cleansing conditioners contain little to no harsh detergents or chemicals and are more conditioning for the hair.
+Also called co-washes, cleansing conditioners aren't shampoo per se, but are being used more and more in place of shampoo.
+Cleansing conditioners contain little to no harsh detergents or chemicals and are more conditioning for the hair.Related read: How To Co-wash Relaxed Hair

 Neutralizing

-Typically only used when relaxing the hair it helps to restore pH balance.
+Typically only used when relaxing the hair, and it helps to restore pH balance.
 To soften the bonds in the hair, relaxers have a high pH.
 In order to bring the pH to normal levels, a neutralizing shampoo has to be used.
 It's recommended to use the same brand as the relaxer.
 Outside of using after a relaxer, there really isn't any other time a neutralizing shampoo is needed.

 Ingredients of a good shampoo

 While the best type of shampoo for relaxed hair will vary from head to head, generally speaking, the best type of shampoo for regular use is one that moisturizes and detangles while it cleanses.
 A good shampoo shouldn't cause any scalp irritation, bruising, or itching.
-With that in mind, what ingredients should we look for in a shampoo?- Water.
-Typically this ingredient accounts for 50-80% of the product
+With that in mind, what ingredients should we look for in a shampoo?Moisturizing ingredients

 Some shampoo examples

-Here are some examples of shampoos that I found online with really good reviews or are ones that I have used myself on my relaxed hair and like.Chelating shampoo
+Here are some examples of shampoos that I found online with really good reviews, or are ones that I have used myself on my relaxed hair and like.Chelating shampoo

 Clarifying shampoo